xuefeng11/xuefeng11.github.io/_pages/about.md

 **My research interests include, but are not limited to:**

 - **AI for Life Sciences**
-  -  Biomolecular design, Drug discovery, Biomarker discovery, Binding affinity prediction, Lead discovery and optimization
+  -  Biomolecular design, drug discovery, biomarker discovery, binding affinity prediction, lead discovery and optimization

 - **Reinforcement Learning**
-  - Pretraining and post-training strategy
+  - RL in pretraining, post-training, decoding
   - Reasoning, planning, and decision-making under uncertainty

 - **Generative and Foundation Models**